qshuai/fswatcher/README.md

 fswatcher
 ===
 fawatcher is a useful cross-platform command tool which will trigger the user's specified  command when the watched files and path change.
-Thanks for the awesome library written in Go([fsnotify]https://github.com/fsnotify/fsnotify).
+Thanks for the awesome library written in Go [fsnotify](https://github.com/fsnotify/fsnotify).

 ### Usage: